Handbook Purpose

 Register for the examination

-You need three things for your application to be complete: submitted application, submitted payment, and your Program Director’s approval.
-Once your application is complete, we will update your National Registry account with your Authorization to Test (ATT) within 1-2 business days.
+Once completing the steps above, we’ll update your National Registry account with your Authorization to Test (ATT) within 1–2 business days.

-Go to the Pearson VUE website to schedule your cognitive examination.
-After your examination, your results will post to your National Registry account within 1-2 business days.
+You can schedule your examination directly within your National Registry account.
+After testing, your results will be posted to your account within 1–2 business days.

 Contact Information